pickerel/owl/API.md

 	local AnimalClass = owl.class{ name="Animal" }
 	local BaboonClass = owl.class{ name="Baboon" from="Animal" }
-	--or
+	-- or
 	local BaboonClass = owl.class{ name="Baboon" from=AnimalClass }

 #### image
 **Corona SDK/optional**.
 This represents the image (relative to baseDir parameter or system.ResourceDirectory) that a display object should be created from.
 If no width and height parameter is specified, display.newImage() will be used.
-Otherwise, display.newImageRect() will be used.
+Otherwise, display.newImageRect() (which supports dynamic content scaling) will be used instead.

 #### baseDir
 **Corona SDK/optional**.
 If an image is specified, this will be the base directory at which the image file is located.
 Default is system.ResourceDirectory.